NREL/EnergyPlusRegressionTool/docs/run_gui.rst

 ----------------------------

 When a test suite is completed, the GUI processes the results into a useful high-level results structure.
-This is shown in Figure [fig:screenshotsummary].
+This is shown in the following figure:

 .. figure:: Images/ScreenshotSummary.png
    :alt: Screenshot of the summary window of the GUI after a suite was completed